iconify/website/docs/libraries/tools/icon-set/index.md

 const iconSet = blankIconSet('some-prefix');
 ```

-Constructor does not validate icon set.
-If you are not sure about source, you need to validate it using `[func]validateIconSet()` from [Iconify Utils](../../utils/index.md).
+Constructor does not validate the icon set.
+If you are not sure about the source,
+you need to validate it using `[func]validateIconSet()` from [Iconify Utils](../../utils/index.md).

 ## Functions